GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 ### VPC-SC - Infrastructure Deployment with Cloud Build

 By now, `artifact-publish` and `service-catalog` have been deployed.
 The projects inflated under `machine-learning-pipeline` are set in a service perimiter for added security.
 As such, several services and accounts must be given ingress and egress policies before the notebook and the pipeline has been deployed.
-Below, you can find the values that will need to be applied to `common.auto.tfvars` and your `development.auto.tfvars`, `non-production.auto.tfvars` & `production.auto.tfvars`, each respective to it's own environment.
+Below, you can find the values that will need to be applied to `common.auto.tfvars` and your `development.auto.tfvars`, `nonproduction.auto.tfvars` & `production.auto.tfvars`, each respective to it's own environment.

 To create new ingress/egress rules on the VPC-SC perimiter, follow the steps below: